nitmws/object-from-object/README.md

 ## Overview

-This module provides a framework for building a new object complying to building rules and ingesting data from a source object.
+This module provides a framework for building a new object complying to building rules and copying property values from a source object.

 * The object named Target Object is the result of the building process.